 Purchased the Moxie trademark from The Monarch Beverage Company through its wholly owned subsidiary, The Moxie Beverage Company (formerly Cornucopia Beverages).

 A landmark year for CCNNE, the company celebrated its 40th anniversary and completed its largest expansion to date.
 Through territory acquisition from The Coca-Cola Company and another bottler, CCNNE’s workforce grew from 1,380 to nearly 4,000 associates.
 CCNNE acquired two additional manufacturing plants and 19 distribution and sales centers, allowing the company to serve customers throughout all of New England, much of New York State, and a portion of Pennsylvania.

-This completes our 40-year journey from a 600,000-case operation in Laconia, New Hampshire, to an 86 million-case powerhouse bottler with three manufacturing centers and 29 sales centers serving eight states.
+This completes our 40-year journey from a 600,000-case operation in Laconia, New Hampshire, to an 86 million-case powerhouse bottler with two manufacturing centers and 21 sales centers serving eight states.